-Retirement in the IOE is when a member is no longer capable of giving NHS service.
+Retirement in the IOE is when you're no longer capable of giving NHS service.

 This could be because of either:

-• a decline in their ability to perform existing duties efficiently, but they do not qualify for ill health retirement.
+- a decline in your ability to perform existing duties efficiently but you do not qualify for ill health retirement

-If a member retires on these terms, they can take their pension before Normal Pension Age (NPA) without any reduction.
+If you retire on these terms, you can take your pension before normal pension age (NPA) without any reduction.

 Retirement in the IOE is available at an employer's discretion.
 Employer’s are expected to consider alternatives before agreeing to this type of early retirement.